Lumavate-Team/documentation/docs/6-CLI.rst

      :widths: 10 20

      * - ``-p, --profile "STRING"``
-       - The profile associated with the studio or command center you wish to edit.
+       - The profile associated with the studio or command center you want to edit.
      * - ``--name "STRING"``
-       - What the widget container will be called in the command center and studio.
+       - What you want to call the widget container.
+The name will appear in the command center and studio.
      * - ``--url-ref "STRING"``
        - url-ref: What the widget will be referenced by in URLs.
 For example: https://urltoexperience.com/url-ref or ic/url-ref.
-It contain only lowercase alphanomics with no special characters or spaces.
-There is a max length of 20.
+It can contain only lowercase letters, numbers, or dashes.
      * - ``-path, --icon-file "FILE PATH"``
        - The absolute path where the icon SVG file is located.
 For example: C:/Users/User/Desktop/Folder/icon.SVG.
      * - ``-f, --format "{JSON VALUE}, {JSON VALUE}"``